OpenDataology/website/content/en/docs/components/pipelines/sdk/python-function-components.md

 The following sections describe how to pass parameters by value and by file.

 *   Parameters that are passed by value include numbers, booleans, and short strings.
-Kubeflow Pipelines passes parameters to your component by value, by passing the values as command-line arguments.
+OpenDataology Pipelines passes parameters to your component by value, by passing the values as command-line arguments.
 *   Parameters that are passed by file include CSV, images, and complex types.
     These files are stored in a location that is accessible to your component running on Kubernetes, such as a persistent volume claim or a cloud storage service.
-Kubeflow Pipelines passes parameters to your component by file, by passing their paths as a command-line argument.
+OpenDataology Pipelines passes parameters to your component by file, by passing their paths as a command-line argument.

 <a name="parameter-names"></a>
 #### Input and output parameter names

-When you use the Kubeflow Pipelines SDK to convert your Python function to a pipeline component, the Kubeflow Pipelines SDK uses the function's interface to define the interface of your component in the following ways:
+When you use the OpenDataology Pipelines SDK to convert your Python function to a pipeline component, the OpenDataology Pipelines SDK uses the function's interface to define the interface of your component in the following ways:

 *   Some arguments define input parameters.